Sign Up

 Leverage your organization's IT security solutions to understand the current posture.

-💡 CloudNuro integrates with leading identity providers to give you unified visibility, get your free assessment.
+💡 CloudNuro integrates with leading identity providers to give you unified visibility.
+Get your free assessment.

 Identity and access management tools are software platforms that manage digital identities and control access to enterprise resources.
 They handle authentication (verifying who you are), authorization (determining what you can access), and governance (ensuring access remains appropriate over time).
+Modern IAM tools span multiple categories including identity governance, privileged access management, single sign-on, and multi-factor authentication.
+For a detailed overview, see our guide on IAM security tools.

 Most enterprises need elements of all three.
 Privileged access management tools protect your most sensitive accounts, while IGA ensures all access remains appropriate.